How To Upload Files To Your Website (FTP and Cpanel Methods)

 Joe

-8. Jim Ahrens Says:
+8. Jim Ahrens says:

 Thanks for the info Right to the point Look forward to more great goddies

-9. Jim Ahrens Says:
+9. Jim Ahrens says:

 Had 1 guestion which program do you use to change graphics to jpeg

-10. rick.legg Says:
+10. rick.legg says:

 Joe - The file that I uploaded there was the actual webpage.
 It was just a blank page with a line of text.

-You normally create the webpage on your computer using software like the one from www.nvu.com and then upload it to your server.
+You normally create the webpage on your computer using software like the one from http://www.nvu.com and then upload it to your server.
 Once it’s uploaded, it’s then a live webpage.

 Jim - You can actually change graphics format using microsoft paint.
 For example if you have a image.BMP (bitmap) image, you can open it in paint and then “Save As” and choose the format to be something else e.g. image.jpg

-12. Becky Barr Says:
+11. Becky Barr says:

 Hi Richard,